bl-sdk/unrealsdk/README.md

 You can also define any of these in an env file, which will automatically be loaded when the sdk starts (excluding `UNREALSDK_ENV_FILE` of course).
-This file should contain lines of equals seperated key-value pairs, noting that whitespace is *not* stripped (outside of the trailing newline).
+This file should contain lines of equals separated key-value pairs, noting that whitespace is *not* stripped (outside of the trailing newline).
 A line is ignored if it does not contain an equals sign, or if it defines a variable which already exists.